johnbillion/wp-crontrol/CONTRIBUTING.md

 ## Running the Tests

-If you want to run the functional tests, ensure Docker Desktop is running.
+The test quite includes functional tests which run in a Docker container.
+Ensure Docker Desktop is running, then start the containers with:

+	composer test:start

 To run the whole test suite which includes PHPCS code sniffs, PHPStan static analysis, and WPBrowser functional tests: